 He credits his own success to knowledge gained while studying under the direction of such renowned coaches as Bill Falk, Jan Johnson, Alan Launder, Jim Bemiller, Vitaly Petrov, and David Butler.

 Even today, the quest for knowledge continues because, as Bishop himself likes to say, “If you think you know everything about a sport…you obviously know nothing.”

 Eric Sandridge has been coaching Aim High Pole Vault Club vaulters since 2006.
-Under the tutelage of Kyle Bishop, Eric obtained numerous district championship titles and all-region awards during his time at Atlee High School.
+As an athlete under the tutelage of Kyle Bishop, Eric obtained numerous district championship titles and all-region awards during his time at Atlee High School.
 Eric later vaulted collegiately for the College of William and Mary.
-During his time as the pole vault coach at Lee-Davis High School in Mechanicsville, VA, Eric’s vaulters have won Capital District, Conference 11, Central Region, 5A South Region, and 5A State titles along with numerous other All-State awards.
-Recently, Sandridge coached Jordan Lipinski to three 5A state titles and a school record 11’9″ and Alex Slinkman to two 5A titles and a school record 16’0″.
+During his time as the pole vault coach at Mechanicsville High School in Mechanicsville, VA, Eric’s vaulters won Capital District, Conference 11, Central Region, 5A South Region, and 5A State titles along with numerous other All-State and even All-American awards.